 “You can come to the Valley for a few years, Gryphon.
 You can still learn how to lead the Ring from there.
 You know you will be very much loved by all of us,” said Rikard.

-“You will not take her to the Valley, Rikard,” said Hector.
+“You will not take her to the Valley, Rikard,” snapped Hector.
 “I know it is very attractive to have your family united with the Keene’s, but she is still a girl.”

 “I will not push her to do anything,” said Rikard with disgust.
-“I was very close to Renweard.
+“I was very close to Renweard, and I care for Gryphon.
 I am offended you would suggest such a thing.”

 “You can’t tell me you don’t think about it,” said Hector.
 “I know you had mentioned it to Renweard a few times what a grand thing it would be if Gryphon and Talon married one day.”